 Hydrostatic equilibrium is an important concept in many areas of science, including astrophysics, meteorology, and engineering.
 It is often used to understand the behavior of fluids under different conditions and to predict how objects in space will behave over time.

-Ceres is the smallest object in Solar System in hydrostatic equilibrium (in round shape)
+Ceres is the smallest object in the Solar System in hydrostatic equilibrium (in round shape)

-Small planet Ceres, the largest object in the asteroid belt that lies between the orbits of Mars and Jupiter, which has a diameter of approximately 587 miles / 945 kilometers, is the smallest object in Solar System confirmed to be in hydrostatic equilibrium.
+The small planet Ceres, the largest object in the asteroid belt between Mars and Jupiter’s orbits, has a diameter of approximately 587 miles / 945 kilometers.
+It is also the smallest object in the Solar System confirmed to be in hydrostatic equilibrium.

-Called an asteroid for many years, Ceres is so much bigger than an average asteroid and so different from its rocky neighbors.
-So, scientists classified it as a dwarf planet in 2006 (when Pluto was officially declassified as a planet by the International Astronomical Union).
+Although Ceres has been called an asteroid for many years, it is much bigger than an average asteroid and so different from its rocky neighbors.
+Thus, scientists classified it as a dwarf planet in 2006 (when Pluto was officially declassified as a planet by the International Astronomical Union).
 Even though Ceres comprises 25% of the asteroid belt’s total mass, Pluto is still 14 times more massive.

 Sources